bgschiller/pixyll/_posts/2022-03-24-contentful-migrations.md

 Because it wasn't too much extra work, I also set it up to make the current schema available to each migration.

-If this sounds useful to you, it's open source at [bgschiller/contentful-migrations](https://github.com/bgschiller/contentful-migrations).
+~~If this sounds useful to you, it's open source at [bgschiller/contentful-migrations](https://github.com/bgschiller/contentful-migrations).~~ I've found an existing library, [deluan/contentful-migrations](https://github.com/deluan/contentful-migrate) and play to use that instead.
+It's been around for longer is more battle-tested than my hacky bash script.

-## Conclusion

-I can't help but compare Contentful with other CMSs I've used.
-It's certainly better than wordpress, but not nearly as good as Django.
-At least, the experience of editing the content model isn't.
-The admin panel is worlds better.

-So maybe that's how I should think of it.
-It's a really good admin panel that also restricts how you store your data.
-If I have the option on a future project, I'll try to find a replacement admin panel that lets me keep my data in Postgres but still makes the editors happy.